 Appendix: A Timeline of OSM in Pokémon GO

 Over the years since Pokémon GO’s 2016 release, there have been a small handful of updates relating to the game map and how travelers experience it.
-The following table, originally sourced from our previous article on OSM, has been updated as of July 2021, and represents the known history of OSM-related updates in Pokémon GO.
+The following table, originally sourced from our previous article on OSM, has been updated as of early February 2022 and represents the known history of OSM-related updates in Pokémon GO.

 In-Game Map Visuals